top of page

 In addition to hygiene information, topics covered key family practices—including birth registration, breastfeeding, immunizations, menstrual hygiene, HIV prevention, malaria, and more.
 Talking Books also included content from Itetero, an educational children’s radio program produced by UNICEF and Rwanda Broadcasting Agency.

-Increasing reach with Talking Books
+Twice the reach with Talking Books

 CHWs used Talking Books to deliver health education during door-to-door home visits, group discussions, and community events.
 Families also listened to Talking Books at the ECD centers.
-Because the Talking Book has a built-in speaker, families and groups could listen and learn together.
+Because the Talking Book has a built-in speaker, families, and groups could listen and learn together.
 CHWs also used Talking Books to record community feedback.
 The Talking Book user feedback and usage statistics helped program managers monitor program delivery and content engagement.
 Managers could see which devices were being used, which messages performed well, and where updates were needed.

 Key takeaways from the pilot